 - 1.1 Bridgend County Borough Council is required to maintain adequate financial reserves to meet the needs of the organisation.
-The purpose of this protocol is to set out how the Council will determine and review the level of its Council Fund balance and Earmarked Reserves.
-The policy has regard to LAAP Bulletin 99 'Local Authority Reserves and Balances', issued in July 2014. - 1.2 The requirement for local authorities to hold financial reserves is acknowledged in statute.
+The purpose of this protocol is to set out how the Council will determine and review the level of its Council Fund Balance and Earmarked Reserves.
+The protocol has regard to LAAP Bulletin 99 'Local Authority Reserves and Balances', issued in July 2014. - 1.2 The requirement for local authorities to hold financial reserves is acknowledged in statute.
 Reserves are one component of an authority's medium-term financial planning-other components include revenue spending plans, income forecasts, potential liabilities, capital investment plans, borrowing and council tax levels.
 These decisions are inter-linked.
 This means that, to ensure prudent financial management, some authorities will need to maintain reserves at higher levels than others. - 1.3 Section 32 and 43 of the Local Government Finance Act 1992 require local authorities in Wales to have regard to the level of reserves needed to meet estimated spending when calculating the budget requirement.
-Section 25 of the Local Government Act 2003 requires: - the Chief Finance Officer to report to members on the budget including the adequacy of reserves; and - Members to have regard to the Chief Finance Officer's report in making their decisions. - 1.4 As a result, in reviewing medium-term financial plans and preparing annual budgets, the Council will consider the establishment and maintenance of reserves for the Council Fund.
-The nature and level of reserves will be determined formally by the Council, informed by the judgement and advice of the Chief Finance Officer (CFO).
+Section 25 of the Local Government Act 2003 requires: - the Chief Finance Officer to report to Members on the budget including the adequacy of reserves; and - Members to have regard to the Chief Finance Officer's report in making their decisions. - 1.4 As a result, in reviewing medium-term financial plans and preparing annual budgets, the Council will consider the establishment and maintenance of reserves for the Council Fund.
+The nature and level of reserves will be determined formally by the Council, informed by the judgement and advice of the Chief Finance Officer (CFO). - 1.5 In November 2018, Alun Davies, the then Cabinet Secretary for Local Government and Public Services, issued a Statement which said "it is prudent to build up and hold reserves for specific purposes, including transforming services to meet the continuing financial pressures, which I recognise Councils face...I believe that local authorities in Wales will wish to use their reserves strategically to drive forward the change required to deliver essential services to communities.
+They will need to consider how to use available funds to work with others to deliver longer term efficiencies".